simco50/CBT-Presentation/CBT_Presentation.md

 <video src="Resources/renders/hq/UniformLEB_Binary_Main.mp4">

 note: Now let's look at this again but show each triangle value's in it's binary representation.
-There's two convenient things we see here.
-The subdivision depth of each triangle is defined by the number of bits of the index.
+There's two interesting things we see here.
+The subdivision depth of each triangle is defined by the number of bits of the triangle index.
 And the least significant bit - or rightmost bit - defines if the triangle gets split to the left side or the right side.

 ---